-What does Series LLC Mean?
+What Does Series LLC Stand For?

 This means that all LLC divisions are likely to share liability, making the parent LLC and other divisions vulnerable to lawsuits even in the event of only one division being under fire.